chelseamirandalancaster/Correlation_inPython/README.md

 Before I start the analysis, I predict that the variables budget and company will both be highly correlated with gross revenue for films.
 At this point in time, I do not know if those two varibales are correlated with but thanks to the analysis, we will be able to find out what variables actually influence gross revenue.

 # Conclusion
+After we cleaned the data, made sure there were no duplicates, and coded string variable values to categorical values (unique identifiers) to run the analysis.

+I found I was 50% correct in my assumptions: It appears the variables budget and votes have the highest, positive correlation to gross revenue while company has a low positive correlation.